Josgtg/propositional-logic-evaluator/README.md

 2. Enter the downloaded directory and run ```cargo run``` command

-If rust is installed, the program should have start executing.
+If rust is installed, the program should have started executing.